Ortham/libloadorder/README.md

 `PROJECT_ARCH` | `32`, `64` | Whether to build 32 or 64 bit libloadorder binaries.
 Defaults to `32`.
 `LIBESPM_ROOT` | path | Path to the root of the libespm repository folder.
 Defaults to `../libespm`, ie. the libespm folder is next to the libloadorder folder.

-You may also need to define `BOOST_ROOT` if CMake can't find Boost.
+You may also need to define `BOOST_ROOT` if CMake can't find Boost, and `GTEST_ROOT` if CMake can't find Google Test.
+Note that `GTEST_ROOT` should point to the directory the libraries are in, rather than the source root, for some reason.

 1. Set CMake up so that it builds the binaries in the `build` subdirectory of the libloadorder folder.
 2. Define any necessary parameters.